SpanishInquisition49/mqtt-client/README.md

 - Connect to a broker (with anonymous authentication, no TLS)
 - Publish messages
-- Listen for incoming messages
+- Listen for incoming messages on different topics
+- Unsubscribe from topics
 - Disconnect from the broker

 ## TODO